SAP-samples/process-automation-enablement/Workshops/Customer Workshop BLR 2026 /exercises/exercise1/README.md

 After completing these steps you will have a Sales Order number created with a billing block.

 ### 1. Logon
-Logon to your S/4HANA system (If you do not wish to use your own S/4HANA tenant, you can use the below details) [S/4HANA](https://my300098.s4hana.ondemand.com/ui#Shell-home)
+Logon to your S/4HANA system (If you do not wish to use your own S/4HANA tenant, you can use the below details)<br>
+[S/4HANA](https://my300098.s4hana.ondemand.com/ui#Shell-home)
+Credentials: INTERNAL_SALES_REP/Welcome1!

 <br><br>![](/Workshops/Customer%20Workshop%20BLR%202026%20/exercises/exercise1/images/1.png)